FerasAlmush/Install-TurtleBot-3/README.md

-all steps and results in the PDF
+all the steps and results are in the PDF